The word ‘Kafka-esque’ means nightmarish or strange – like a frightening new diagnosis

 by Carolyn Thomas ♥ @HeartSisters

-Kathy Kastan’s terrific bookFrom the Heart” was hot off the press when I survived a misdiagnosed heart attack in 2008.
+Kathy Kastan’s bookFrom the Heart” was hot off the press when I survived a misdiagnosed heart attack in 2008.
 Hers was the first book I found that focused specifically on women and heart disease.
 Here’s how her own story was described on the book’s cover:

 “After undergoing emergency coronary bypass surgery at age 42, Kathy Kastan found her world shifting in unexpected ways.
 Everything – her sense of well-being, relationships, daily routine, even her body image – seemed to change.
 Doctors helped her recover physically, but she had to find new methods to recover emotionally and create a happy, healthy life.”